Simple 3-Step Brightening Routine for Beginners

 For Oily or Acne-Prone Skin

 Choose a gel-based or lightweight moisturizer.
-Look for "non-comedogenic" on labels.
-You can still use brightening cleansers—just avoid heavy creams.
+You can still use brightening cleansers — just avoid heavy creams that may clog pores.

 For Dry or Sensitive Skin

 Start with gentler brightening ingredients like turmeric or niacinamide rather than acids.
-Use a richer moisturizer and consider patch testing new products.
+Use a richer moisturizer and patch test new products first.

 For Mature Skin (40+)

-The 3-step routine works great for mature skin.
+The 3-step routine works well for mature skin.
 Look for moisturizers with hyaluronic acid for added hydration.
 Add retinol after 4-6 weeks to address both brightening and fine lines.

 For Body Brightening